eknoor2001/-Un-Clear-SoC-Project/README.md

   - OpenCV Tutorial taught me about dozens of image processing functions, which helped me do the Assignment 1 [detailed in Assignment 1 folder]
   - PART 1 Google Machine Learning Course began with a basic introduction to concepts of machine learning, which will be continued in Week 2

+# Week 2:
+  - Completed the Google Machine Learning Course
+  - Learnt about Tensor Flow from the Udacity Course
+  - Digit Recogniser using CNN from the concepts learnt above [detailed in Assignment 2 folder]